-Sugar is the gateway drug.
-In addition to being a highly addictive substance with no nutritional value, sugar represents decadence fueled by oppression and is still created through unsustainable processes which have a heavy load of socio-political and environmental implications.
-Similar products ,which not only have an impact on the land but our psyche, include liquor, coffee, tea, and chocolate.
-In the performance, Toothless and Ruthless, the addictive products mentioned above are compared to dangerous drugs synthesized in a lab.
+Sugar is a gateway drug.
+In addition to being a highly addictive substance with no nutritional value, sugar represents decadence fueled by oppression and continues to be manufactured through unsustainable processes.
+Products with similar socio-political and environmental implications include liquor, coffee, tea, and chocolate.
+In the performance Toothless and Ruthless, addictive products mentioned above are an analogy for hard drugs synthesized in a lab.

-In this interactive performance, viewers learn the true history of civilization as we know it.
-This history hinges on the mercy of extraterrestrial overlords.
-In the interactive performance Nut, participants are guided through an exercise in harmonic overtones, the sound of which powers the performer, in the form of Nut the goddess, on her mission to reunite with her love, Geb.
+The true history of civilization as we know it hinged on the mercy of extraterrestrial overlords.
+In the interactive performance Nut, participants are guided through an exercise in harmonic overtones, the sound of which powers the Egyptian goddess Nut in her mission to reunite with her love, Geb.

 Bobbie Waiting for Charlie

 Sprung is a playful video experiment in collaboration with Armando López Bircann filmed in a small Montreal apartment turned Through The Looking Glass paracosm.
 In this work, the coquettishness of spring is juxtaposed with the dangers of a world full of dark, masculine magic.

 Cheri is a projection from an alternate universe, residing in your television at the end of the basic cable channels around 3AM, when the wall between our realm and the spirit realm is weakest.

 As the wall between worlds is compromised, the television displays in flashes subliminal messages about the American government and consumerism.